Travelhack

 All low-cost carriers have the most expensive tickets on Sunday (15-20% more expensive than the average price) and the cheapest tickets on Tuesday and Wednesday (15-20% cheaper).
 Flying on Friday and Saturday will cost you 5-10% more.
 Although, for example, at Ernest Airlines, the difference between days of the week varies only within 5%.

-The difference in demand for flight routes from point A to point B and vice versa can significantly impact ticket prices.
-For example, on the Kyiv-Milan route, around 80% of travelers book tickets with the first segment from Kyiv to Milan and then return to Kyiv.
-Consequently, a two-day trip from Friday to Sunday, Kyiv-Milan-Kyiv, will typically cost about 5% more than the same trip on the route Milan-Kyiv-Milan.
-Similarly, Kyiv-Milan-Kyiv tickets from Sunday to Saturday will generally be about 5% cheaper than tickets for the same dates on the Milan-Kyiv-Milan route.
+The above-mentioned flight direction implies a difference in demand in finding a route from point A to point B and vice versa - from point B to point A. For example, on the Warsaw - Milan route, approximately 80% of travelers book tickets with the first segment from Warsaw to Milan and return to Warsaw.
+Accordingly, the same two-day trip Friday-Sunday Warsaw - Milan - Warsaw will cost you on average about 5% more than the same trip on the route Milan - Warsaw - Milan.
+Similarly, tickets Warsaw - Milan - Warsaw from Sunday to Saturday will also be about 5% cheaper than tickets for the same dates Milan - Warsaw - Milan.

-This rule has become less pronounced in recent times.
-Seasonality still matters in charter transportation, but for regular and low-cost airlines, it's mainly expressed through changes in flight schedules between winter and summer.
-Airlines typically operate on a winter schedule from the end of October to the end of March and a summer schedule from the end of March to the end of October.
-The frequency of flights to specific destinations can vary significantly, helping to balance demand and prices across all destinations.
+For scheduled and low-cost airlines, this translates more into changes in the schedule of the flight program in winter and summer than into changes in prices.
+Usually airlines have a winter schedule from the end of October to the end of March and a summer schedule from the end of March to the end of October.
+And the frequency of flights to certain destinations can vary significantly.
+This balances the demand and price for all destinations, but still sometimes prices in the high season can differ many times, especially for popular destinations.

 Rule #4.
 When should you look for tickets?